Oscars 2023: Michelle Yeoh is the first Asian to win Best Actress award

-Asian stars shone the brightest at the 95th Academy Awards or Oscars 2023, at the Dolby Theatre in Los Angeles on 12 March (13 March SGT).
+It was the time for Asian stars to take centre stage at the 95th Academy Awards or Oscars 2023, at the Dolby Theatre in Los Angeles on 12 March (13 March MYT).
 And, indeed, both Michelle Yeoh and Ke Huy Quan made history at the Oscars with Everything Everywhere All at Once.

 Oscars 2023: More about Michelle Yeoh’s Oscar win